pgRouting/pgrouting/doc/topology/pgr_createVerticesTable.rst

 .. rubric:: The Vertices Table

-The vertices table is a requierment of the :doc:`pgr_analyzeGraph` and the :doc:`pgr_analyzeOneWay` functions.
+The vertices table is a requirement of the :doc:`pgr_analyzeGraph` and the :doc:`pgr_analyzeOneWay` functions.

 The structure of the vertices table is: